SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/standard-app/app-store/user-guide.md

 ## Links

-Related to the App itself, you have specified specific URLs, in the left section on the left-hand side, other useful links can be added, like support, commercial product page, and so on.
+Add at least one link related to the app.
+Other useful links can be added too, such as support and commercial product page.

 ![App Store information, Links tab -screenshot][img1]